bry/bry/README.md

 ### 📖 About Me

+🧱 I create technology that helps athletes compete, improve, connect, and earn through the sports we love.

+📝 Conatus: To expand your power to act by turning uncertainty into measurable progress and to build systems and communities that help other people do the same

+💪 Modus Operandi: Keep building a stronger, more joyful life, and seek people with whom I can grow, thrive, and have fun along the way.
+Create systems that cause more positive human relationships to form and persist.

+🙆🏻‍♂️ Myers-Briggs INTJ

 🧑🏻‍💻 Senior Software Engineer

 🚀 Creator of [Sportsara](https://sportsara.com)

-🧱 I create technology that helps athletes compete, improve, connect, and earn through the sports we love.

-🙆🏻‍♂️ Myers-Briggs INTJ

 ⚙️ Product Management & Platform Engineering, Web and Database Applications